The RET Board is Chaired by Karen Lynch

 Mary Karaolis OBE

 Mary is a retired Headteacher of The Ravenscroft School Barnet and was awarded an OBE in HM the Queen's 2009 birthday honours list for her services to education.
 Mary was also a School Improvement Partner and Education Consultant Leader.
 She continues to be active within Education and her local community.
 She was Chairman of the London Borough of Barnet Mayor’s Charities Committee and continues to serve on a number of committees in her local authority.
-She also plays an active part in the Greek community including as President of the Association of Rizokarpasso in Britain, Chairman of the Help Rizokarpasso Registered Charity and is an active member of the Secretariat of the National Federation of Cypriots in the UK.
+She also plays an active part in the Cypriot community including as President of the Association of Rizokarpasso in Britain, Chairman of the Help Rizokarpasso Registered Charity and is an active member of the Secretariat of the National Federation of Cypriots in the UK.
 She is a member of the Local Governing Body of St Andrew the Apostle Greek Orthodox School and also a member of the Classical Education Trust.